 About

-The K-12 Educators Grants in American Music provides awards of $500 to K-12 educators and music educators who have a special interest in American music to attend special events as part of the Teaching Music History Conference.
+The K-12 Educators Grants in American Music provides awards of $500 to K-12 educators and music educators who have a special interest in American music to attend special events as part of the 2026 Teaching Music History Conference, which will take place in New York, NY from 5-7 June 2026.
 Grantees will also receive complimentary registration for the conference.

 The Teaching Music History Conference, hosted by the AMS Pedagogy Study Group, brings together people who are interested in teaching and learning about music history.
 The conference presents special opportunities to connect educators, researchers, and members of the public who are invested in music education across all grade levels.
-The 2025 conference will feature a special workshop held in partnership with the Music of Asian America Research Center on their resource “Asian America in 22 Songs.”
-This workshop, presented by Dr. Elaine Andres, will involve hands-on experience with this resource and attendees will walk-away with actionable lesson plans to use in their own classroom.
+The 2026 conference will place particular emphasis on children’s music, welcoming interdisciplinary topics on music pedagogy and other perspectives related to childhood and youth studies.

 The purpose of the grants is to support educator participation in AMS programming that engages with historical pedagogy and American musical traditions.
 Grants may be used to pay travel and conference attendance expenses.
 Grant recipients will participate in relevant activities at the Teaching Music History Conference in Columbus as part of a cohort of fifteen.